08Aristodemus24/auto-job-app-sender/readme.md

 * after applying reach out to hiring manager or recruiter
 * Di pwede nakabuklat lahat ng projects mo, you need to allow for some mystery at least and reveal it through your portfolio website

+11. reach out to top data analysts in the field.
+Hindi uubra yung selling yourself and marketing yourself because it comes across as disingenious, instead talk to them like a normal human being trying to know genuinely what it takes to stand out as a data analyst, tell them the projects you've made and what you can improve, what data you can use next time, what data sources you can pool from next project etc. **If you ask for a job you get time and if you ask for time you get a job (through referrals)**.